September 13, 2024

 R. Scott Herren, CFO of Cisco, spent over a decade at AT&T before transitioning to tech companies.
 His experience in adjacent industries was valuable to him when moving into tech finance leadership, but how did it work out for others?

-Is a Tech Background Necessary for CFOs?
+Is a Tech Background Necessary?

 30% of the CFOs we researched spent a significant portion of their early career outside of the tech sector.